 Peleş Castle was our favorite in all Transylvania – and it’s definitely among the best European castles we’ve ever seen.
-If there’s only one castle you visit in Transylvania, it should be this one (and not the Dracula Castle, nooo… more on that in a following post).
+If there’s only one castle you visit in Romania, it should be this one (and not the Dracula Castle, nooo… more on that in a following post).

 Pretty castle, pretty everything

 Nestled at the foot of the Bucegi Mountains, in the small town of Sinaia, this Neo-Renaissance castle was built for King Carol I who fell in love with this scenery on his first visit to the region.
 No wonder.

 But if there’s something that’s even more amazing than the mountainous backdrop, it’s Peleş Castle itself.
 Both the building and its richly decorated interior took our breath away.
 The garden is no exception.
 It’s free to enter, and its fountains, stairways, marble paths, terraces and statues are quite majestic.

 Peleş Castle has over 160 rooms (and about 30 bathrooms) – most of them lavishly furnished and decorated to the slightest detail.
 What we liked the most were the richly carved woods that decorated the halls and many of the rooms.
 They are not just impressive as decorative elements, but also give such a warm vibe to the whole castle interior.